-The regular open enrollment period to buy a 2016 individual health plan ended January 31.
+The regular open enrollment period to buy a 2016 individual health plan ended.
+Open enrollment for 2017 begins Nov.
+1, 2016.
 But, if something has changed and you or your family has experienced a qualifying life event, you may be able to apply for coverage now, in a special enrollment period.

 If you qualify for a special enrollment period, call us at 877-PREMERA

 (877-773-6372) for help in choosing a plan that’s right for you.